Sher-Chowdhury/dockerized_codingbee_wordpress_site/README.md

 ```

 ### Manual TODO list
+- use wpallimport to import xml payload.
+Use import template to do this.
-- Import/create the elementor template
+- Import/create the elementor template, if that doesn't work then create it.
+- work on the easy TOC widget.
 - install and setup monstainsights
 - import elementor templates
 - updated admin password
 - update guest admin password
 - menus created but need to populate them.
 - create one nav-menu widget and then clone it. use the matt lipe widget to create it.
--